Kwik-E-Mart

-The Kwik-E-Mart (pronounced "Quick-E-Mart" in "Bart the General") is a convenience store in the animated television series The Simpsons.
+The Kwik-E-Mart is a convenience store in the animated television series The Simpsons.
 It is a parody depicting many of the stereotypes of American convenience stores such as 7-Eleven and Circle K.

 It is notorious for its high prices and the poor quality of its merchandise.
 It is run by an Indian-American named Apu Nahasapeemapetilon.
 It first appeared in the 1990 episode "The Telltale Head" and has since become a common setting in The Simpsons.
 The Simpsons family are regular customers.

 In July 2007, eleven 7-Eleven locations in the United States and one in Canada were transformed into Kwik-E-Marts as part of a special promotion for The Simpsons Movie.
 Also in 2007, gift shops modeled after the "Kwik-E-Marts" were opened in Universal Studios Florida and Universal Studios Hollywood, where they are a companion to "The Simpsons Ride".

 Role in The Simpsons

 In The Simpsons, the Kwik-E-Mart is a convenience store that sells the usual fare at extraordinarily high prices, including the always popular Squishee.
 The backstory is that the Kwik-E-Mart chain was started somewhere in the North Pole.
 The Springfield Kwik-E-Mart is operated by an Indian American character named Apu Nahasapeemapetilon, who runs the store with his brother Sanjay and is a caricature of the stereotypical "foreign born" convenience store clerk.
 Apu proudly gouges customers and sells tainted merchandise, such as rotten meat, expired milk, or tins with the label missing.
 The Kwik-E-Mart rarely closes; at one point Apu shuts the store for five minutes to attend a party and inadvertently locks Hans Moleman inside.
 The Kwik-E-Mart is quite often the target of robbers, leading to Apu having been shot on several occasions and as a result having almost missed work.
 On one occasion, Marge Simpson mentioned that because of the frequency of shootings, it is only a $100 fine.
 In the fifth season episode "Homer and Apu", Apu loses his job at the Kwik-E-Mart and the two characters visit the corporate CEO (voiced by Harry Shearer) in the Indian Himalayan mountains.